How to evaluate a location for sound.

 It’s very rare that the sound department is brought along on the tech scout for smaller productions.
 Therefore, it’s the small productions that usually end up with sound problems that they can’t afford to “fix in post.”

-Sound is more physics than art so you can reduce how good your sound is going to be to a few things.
+Sound is more physics than art so you can reduce how good or bad your sound is going to be to a few things.

 - Do you have the proper equipment?
 Having the proper equipment

 on setcan make all the difference between acceptable and bad sound.
 When the mixer shows up unaware of the noisy environment they won’t have time to rent a Cedar DNS or bring a mic that may reject more background noise or do better in a reverberant room.